propavingk/SlotDrift/ARCHITECTURE.md

 The parser is a small top level JSON object reader.
-It is not a general JSON parser and does not pretend to be one; it reads the fields this format defines
+It is not a general JSON parser and does not pretend to be one; it reads the fields this format defines and skips nested containers in a balanced way.
+Value types are tracked (strings versus other tokens) so `"slot": "5"` fails the same way in both implementations.

+The continuity and fork functions mirror the Python rules one for one, including the boundary parent exception, the skipped parent rule, and the identity based orphan test. `engine/tests/engine.rs` asserts the same designed